 Introduction to basic methods of operations research.
 Review of linear systems; linear programming, including the simplex algorithm, duality, and sensitivity analysis; formulation of integer programs; transportation and scheduling problems.
+This course has a computational component and can be used to fill a requirement in the Computer Science minor or ID area.
 Prerequisite: Mathematics 230 and competence in programming.